orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Default Value: `false`.

 Can be used to prettier generated files.
-You need to have prettier in your dependencies.
+You need to have prettier installed globally.

 ### tslint